 In recent years the area north of the city of Anoka continued to grow in population density and the Anoka Seventh-day Adventist Church property was recognized as being located in the town of Andover.
 The church membership voted to change the name of the church to the Andover Seventh-day Adventist Church to reflect this.

 Former pastors include Elders Catlin, C.E.
 Edwardson, G.W.
 Wells, H.M.
 Hiatt, T.J.
 Rush, Harold Schmidt, Lawrence Burgeson, J.C.
 Zollbrecht, Vernon Emmerson, H.I.
 Jarnes, Clarence McKey, Bruce Juhl, Jan Follett and David Kobliska.
-Adam Breiner has been serving the Andover Seventh-day Adventist Church congregation since 2011
+Adam Breiner served the Andover Seventh-day Adventist Church congregation from 2011 to July 2023.